 Let’s start with the recognition that Spader has received some Emmy love: four nominations and three wins for his work on “Boston Legal,” though his last nomination was more than a dozen years ago.
 And “The Equalizer” is a respectable show, combining its action framework with a social conscience.

 But, as I’ve said before, the Emmys and many other awards tend not to honor solid, unassuming work or wildly popular productions; instead, they’re trying to make themselves look good by praising shows where they see the deep, edgy, innovative, and unconventional — and voters are finding that more often on cable and streaming services.

-At the most recent Emmys, only one drama series nominee came from the airing — “This Is Us” — and Netflix’s “The Crown” won; the comedy series winner was the Apple TV+ show “Ted Lasso,” while “black-ish” was the only series airing among the eight nominees.
+In the most recent Emmys, only one drama series nominee was from broadcasting — “This Is Us” — and Netflix’s “The Crown” won; the comedy series winner was the Apple TV+ show “Ted Lasso,” while “black-ish” was the only series airing among the eight nominees.
 Not so long ago, the Los Angeles Times asked six writers to predict the shows and artists most likely to earn Emmy nominations; of the 13 drama series that got votes, only one was an aired series (“This Is Us” again).

 People also read…